Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • frequent stress and depression.

-These signs also speak of other diseases, but it is worth paying attention to the condition of the teeth.
-If they are erased, dentures are damaged, the bite has changed, then there is a possibility of bruxism and you should consult a specialist.
+These signs also indicate other diseases, but it is worth paying attention to the condition of the teeth.
+If they are worn out, dentures are damaged, or the bite has changed, then there is a possibility of bruxism and you should consult a specialist.

 Therapy - a full range of measures

-The treatment of bruxism is divided into two stages: dental and psychological, because the cause of the grinding lies in the psychological state of the patient, and the dental stage is needed to prevent consequences for the teeth.
+Treatment of bruxism is divided into two stages: dental and psychological, because the cause of grinding lies in psychological state patient, and the dental stage is needed to prevent consequences for the teeth.

-Treatment can be started independently, where compression of the upper and lower jaw should be controlled.
-They should not touch, thus reducing the friction of the teeth.
+Treatment can be started independently, where the compression of the upper and lower jaw should be controlled.
+They should not touch, thus reducing tooth friction.

-Several times a day, you should relax your muscles: move your jaws apart, while pursing your lips.
-Stay in this position for a few minutes.
-If teeth grinding occurs during sleep, then such exercises should be performed before bedtime.
+Several times a day you should relax your muscles: spread your jaws, while pursing your lips.
+Stay in this position for several minutes.
+If teeth grinding occurs during sleep, then such exercises should be performed before bed.

-You can control bruxism during the day by doing some exercises for the chin:
+You can control bruxism during the day by doing some exercises for your chin:

 • position your head straight;